-Figure 14 shown the diagram Shear Stress Vs Strain obtained during the test conducted on the reinforced specimen.
+Figure 17 shown the diagram Shear Stress Vs Strain obtained during the test conducted on the reinforced specimen.

-The Shear Stress was evaluated by equation 9 and in this case is 1.04 MPa.
+The Shear Stress was evaluated by the equation number 9 and in this case is equal to 1.04 MPa.

 The average value of the strain recorded during the test by the two strain gauges was 3.25 $[\mu m/m]$ E-3.
-This value is in accordance with the value prescribed by the manufacturer of the fiber that certifies it in the range 3-3.5 $[\mu m/m]$ E-3.
+This value is in accordance with the value prescribed by the manufacturer of the fiber that certifies it among the 3- 3.5 $[\mu m/m]$ E-3.

-Fig. 14.
+Fig. 17.
 Shear Stress Vs Strain